mihhail-m/avaandmed-py/README.md

 [Reponses](https://github.com/getsentry/responses) library is used for mocking responses from Avaadmed API.

+[tox](https://tox.wiki/en/latest/index.html) is used to run tests with different Python versions.

 All data for testing is available in **tests/data** folder.

 ```